isaacnmm/pestpolicy-hugo2XX/content/posts/do-cockroaches-eat-bed-bugs/index.md

 While cockroaches can help you kill bed bugs in your home, they could escalate into a real problem.
 These creatures are known to be survivalist and can multiply rapidly in a very short period.
 Dont be tempted to depend on them to kill bed bugs in your house.
 Just like bed bugs, roaches are equally difficult to rid of.

 Roaches are also associated with a lot of contamination in our houses.
-They are known to pass on germs that may cause diseases such as gastro
-- enteritis and dysentery in humans.
+They are known to pass on germs that may cause diseases such as gastro-enteritis and dysentery in humans.
 Other diseases that may be transmitted through these creatures include, salmonella and stomach related illnesses.

 These diseases become possible when roaches leave their pathogenic infected faeces or secretions on surfaces and food substances.